klmnden/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

 Ölçeklendirme işlemi tamamlandığında, `ProvisioningState` değişikliklerini `Succeeded`.
 Temel katmandan standart olarak değiştirmeyi ve ardından boyutu değiştirme gibi sonraki bir ölçeklendirme işlemi yapmanız gerekirse aşağıdakine benzer bir hata alırsanız veya önceki işlemi tamamlanana kadar beklemeniz gerekir.

-    Set-AzureRmRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.
+    Set-AzRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.

 ## <a name="to-get-information-about-an-azure-cache-for-redis"></a>Redis için bir Azure önbelleği hakkında bilgi almak için
-Bir önbellek kullanma hakkında bilgi alabilirsiniz [Get-AzureRmRedisCache](https://docs.microsoft.com/powershell/module/azurerm.rediscache/get-azurermrediscache?view=azurermps-6.6.0) cmdlet'i.
+Bir önbellek kullanma hakkında bilgi alabilirsiniz [Get-AzRedisCache](https://docs.microsoft.com/powershell/module/az.rediscache/get-azrediscache) cmdlet'i.

-Kullanılabilir parametrelerin ve Tanımlamaların için bir listesini görmek için `Get-AzureRmRedisCache`, aşağıdaki komutu çalıştırın.
+Kullanılabilir parametrelerin ve Tanımlamaların için bir listesini görmek için `Get-AzRedisCache`, aşağıdaki komutu çalıştırın.

-    PS C:\> Get-Help Get-AzureRmRedisCache -detailed
+    PS C:\> Get-Help Get-AzRedisCache -detailed

     NAME
-        Get-AzureRmRedisCache
+        Get-AzRedisCache

     SYNOPSIS
         Gets details about a single cache or all caches in the specified resource group or all caches in the current subscription.

     SYNTAX
-        Get-AzureRmRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]
+        Get-AzRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]

     DESCRIPTION
-        The Get-AzureRmRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
-If both ResourceGroupName and Name parameters are provided then Get-AzureRmRedisCache will return details about the specific cache name provided.
+        The Get-AzRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
+If both ResourceGroupName and Name parameters are provided then Get-AzRedisCache will return details about the specific cache name provided.

         If only ResourceGroupName is provided than it will return details about all caches in the specified resource group.